gbv/beaconspec/beacon.md

     http://example.com/people/alice||urn:isbn:0123456789

-Source and target identifier can be abbreviated with the meta fields `PREFIX` and `TARGET`, respectively.
+Source identifier and target identifier can be abbreviated with the meta fields `PREFIX` and `TARGET`, respectively.
 A simple BEACON file with such abbreviations can look like this:

     #FORMAT: BEACON
     #PREFIX: http://example.org/id/